 Each year in June we hold a Research Day event where every resident has the opportunity to present his or her research to the faculty and their peers.
-We enrich this experience for the residents by inviting nationally known visiting PM&R faculty who are active in research to attend our Research Day.
-The visiting faculty give the residents valuable constructive feedback regarding their research endeavors.
+Current faculty give the residents valuable constructive feedback regarding their research endeavors.

 2016 PM&R Research Day with guest moderator Robert Rondinelli, MD, PhD